netcore/translations/readme.md

         'prefix'     => 'admin',
         'as'         => 'admin.'
     ], function (Router $router) {
-        \Netcore\Translator\Router::routes($router);
+        \Netcore\Translator\Router::adminRoutes($router);
     });

-Package is using cache tags.
+Package uses cache tags.
 You can check out laravel documentation to find out more about cache tags . https://laravel.com/docs/5.4/cache#cache-tags

 One of the options is to use redis.